VoronDesign/Voron-Documentation/hardware.md

 ## Clockwork2

 Clockwork is the successor the original extruder system for Afterburner, now adapted for Stealthburner.
 It is a repackaged BMG dual-gear extruder driven by a compact "pancake" NEMA14 motor.
-The Steatlhburner term is commonly (but incorrectly) used to refer to this extruder.
+The Stealthburner term is commonly (but incorrectly) used to refer to this extruder.

 ## Nightwatch